List of Grishaverse characters: Matthias Helvar

 Matthias Helvar was an eighteen-year-old drüskelle from Fjerda.
 A year before the story, he and his fellow drüskelle kidnapped Nina and other Grisha, but were shipwrecked on their way back to Fjerda.
 He washed ashore with Nina and they were forced to work together to avoid freezing to death, eventually coming to trust one another and pursue something of a romantic relationship.
 However, Nina then accused him of being a slaver and he was incarcerated in Hellgate prison in Ketterdam.
 He was conflicted because of his hatred for Grisha and his feelings for Nina.
 Kaz frees Matthias from Hellgate because of his knowledge of the Ice Court and bribes him into working with the Crows in exchange for a pardon, which would allow him to return to Fjerda.
 He was the oldest, tallest and most muscular of the group with pale skin, shaved blond hair and blue eyes.
 He develops an understanding and care for the Grisha but is killed for it by a young drüskelle in Crooked Kingdom.

-He appears in the Six of Crows duology.
+Matthias is a main character in the Six of Crows duology.
 He is played by Calahan Skogman in the Netflix series.

 Wylan Van Eck

 Wylan Van Eck is a 16-year-old merchant's son with some talent for demolition, whom Kaz takes on as a member of the crew in the hopes of using him as leverage against his father, Jan Van Eck.
 He is curious, contemplative, and sheltered, and, as opposed to the rest of the Crows, is uncomfortable with displays of violence.
 He is implied to be dyslexic, but is an excellent alchemist, mathematician, and musician.
-For several weeks after the successful Ice Court heist, he is tailored by Nina Zenik to look like Kuwei Yul-Bo, but he recovers his appearance afterward.
+For several weeks after the successful Ice Court heist, he is tailored by Nina Zenik to look like Kuwei Yul-Bo, but he recovers his original appearance with the help of Genya Safin.
 He is described to have curly red-blonde hair and pale skin.
+His mother, Mayra Hendriks, was presumed dead, but she was actually drugged by his father and sent to an asylum after Jan Van Eck found out his son couldn't read and wanted a new heir.
 He is in a romantic relationship with Jesper Fahey.

-Wylan Van Eck, renamed Wylan Hendriks, is portrayed by Jack Wolfe in the second season of Shadow and Bone.
+Wylan is a main character in the Six of Crows duology.
+Renamed Wylan Hendriks, he is portrayed by Jack Wolfe in the second season of Shadow and Bone.